Gennings Park: Sir Henry Campbell-Bannerman

+Tenants: 1887 - 1901

+The House was listed to be let in November 1887; the description of the house in The Daily Telegraph included the description: Hall, three reception rooms, billiard room, smoking room, eight principal bed roomns, three dressing rooms, 10 secondary bed roomns, kitchen, scullery, panty, butler's room, &c.
+Stabling for seven horses, carriage houses, coachman's house, &c.
+Walled-in gardens, containing greenhosuse, vinvery, peach and melon houses, &c.
+Hay barn, cowhouse, stable, &c., There are also pleasure grounds and about 37 acres of land, with shooting over 800 acres.
+FURNISHED.

 Following the Campbell-Bannermans' departure in 1887, the house was lived in by John Bazley White, who lived in the house until at least 1893.
 In 1895 the occupants of the house were Conservative MP and distiller Sir Frederick Seager Hunt, 1st Bt and his wife.
+In June 1901 the Evening Standard Newspaper reported that Gennings Park, near Maidstone, has been sold via private treaty by Messrs.
+Hamptons.

+The House of Ormonde: 1901 - 1955

-The house was purchased in 1909 by Ellen Stager, wife of Arthur Butler, 4th Marquess of Ormonde, who at the time were known as Lord and Lady Arthur Butler.
-Lord Arthur was the younger brother and heir to James Butler, 3rd Marquess of Ormonde and Lady Arthur, daughter of General Anson Stager, was an American heiress who had an inheritance of $1,000,000.
-They continued to live at Gennings after Lord Arthur inherited the title Marquess of Ormonde.
-Lord Ormonde died in 1943, and Lady Ormonde lived at Gennings with her son, Lord Arthur (who would later become Arthur Butler, 6th Marquess of Ormonde in 1949), his wife Jesse and their daughter, Lady Martha, until her death in 1951.
+The identities of the purchasers of the property in 1901 were likely Lord Arthur Butler and Lady Arthur Butler, who occupied the house from at least 1902.
+Lord Arthur was the younger brother and heir to James Butler, 3rd Marquess of Ormonde.
+Lady Arthur Butler (nee Ellen Stager) was an American Heiress.
+Arthur and Ellen continued to live at Gennings after Lord Arthur inherited the title Marquess of Ormonde in 1919; the family's ancestral seat Kilkenny Castle had been left to Arthur's son George Butler, Earl of Ossory with Arthur's blessing in the Will of Arthur's older brother James Butler, 3rd Marquess of Ormonde.
+Lord Ormonde died in 1943, and Ellen (now the Dowager Marchioness of Ormonde) retained ownership of Gennings, where she continued to live Gennings with her younger son, also named Lord Arthur Butler (who would later become Arthur Butler, 6th Marquess of Ormonde in 1949), his wife Jesse and their daughter, Lady Martha, until Ellen's death in 1951.

 In 1955 their second son, Arthur Butler, 6th Marquess of Ormonde, sold Gennings and much of its contents.
-The house was reported as sold by Country Life on 28 April 1955, and described as 'a house with 20 bedrooms, a period farm-house and model farm, 16 cottages and 173 acres,'.
+The house was reported as sold by Country Life on 28 April 1955, and described as "a house with 20 bedrooms, a period farm-house and model farm, 16 cottages and 173 acres."